Downing Centre: History

-Massive extensions and alterations were made to the store in 1927-1930, designed by Spain Cosh & Epslin Architects, in consultation with Ross & Rowe Architects, creating an eight-storey building.
+Major extensions and alterations were made to the store in 1927–1930, designed by Spain and Cosh and (according to MHNSW source) Esplin Architects, (Note: Spain & Cosh did not have a person of this name in their practice, and other sources show that the MHNSW source has likely misspelt the name "Esplin" as "Epslin".
+This architect is likely to be Donald Esplin, who practised with Stuart Mill Mould (see The Astor (Sydney)).
+However, I have so far been unable to find any connection on Trove or in other online sources linking Esplin to this building.
+The nearest I have found is regarding plans to build "large business premises" in Castlereagh Street opposite David Jones in 1927.
+(Laterthanyouthink, 12 Feb 2026)) in consultation with Ross & Rowe Architects, creating an eight-storey building.
 The display windows around the piazza and the upper-level ballroom were celebrated features of the renovated store.
 The design was originally planned to cover the whole block: a planned extension to the south to create a Goulburn Street frontage was not fully achieved before the Great Depression of the 1930s prevented further building, except for the Castlereagh Street entrance, associated with the Museum railway station.

 In 1968 the Foy company was taken over by McDowell's, who were in turn absorbed by Waltons in 1972, but the store retained its name until Grace Bros leased it from the AMP in 1980 and closed the store in 1983.
-Already in the 1970s courts of justice had begun to use the upper floors and in 1983 a government committee recommended a multi-court complex, with 16 new court-rooms in the Foy building.
-The new complex, named after Reg Downing, a former state Attorney-General and Minister of Justice, was opened by the Premier, Nick Greiner, in 1991.
+Already in the 1970s courts of justice had begun to use the upper floors, and in 1983 a government committee recommended a multi-court complex, with 16 new court-rooms in the Foy building.

+The new complex, named the Downing Centre after Reg Downing, a former state Attorney-General and Minister for Justice, was opened by the Premier, Nick Greiner, in 1991.

+The building was listed on the New South Wales State Heritage Register on 2 April 1999.